AdamKyle/flare/resources/info/tips/section-1.md

 There are two max levels in this game.
 One is 1000, and the other is (at the time of this writing) 3500 which increases 100 levels per month.

 To get the second level cap you have to Kill a Satanic Cult Leader to get a Leather Sash.
-You then need Labyrinth Access to trade it to the Labyrinth Weaver and he will give you a new sash that lets you continue leveling.
+You then need Labyrinth Access to trade it to the Labyrinth Weaver, and he will give you a new sash that lets you continue leveling.
 Without you are limited to level 1000 and limited in power.

 The idea is to focus on your leveling and maybe one other skill depending on your class (Accuracy or Casting Accuracy) while you level to max level.
 Along the way you